-Provides a name for the connector to be shown in the Cyclr UI.
+Provides a name for the Connector to be shown in the Cyclr interface.

-Provides a description for the connector to be shown in the Cyclr UI.
+Provides a description for the Connector to be shown in the Cyclr interface.
 This should describe, in a sentence, what the app does.

-This is the version of the product’s API and doesn’t necessarily match the version of the product itself.
+This is the version of the product’s API which doesn’t necessarily match the version of the product itself.